Get insider access

 Skullcandy Dime 2 True Wireless

 The JLab Audio GO Air POP True Wireless are better in-ears than the Skullcandy Dime 2 True Wireless.
 While both headphones are well-built, the JLab are more comfortable and have three EQ presets built-in, and their integrated mic has a better overall performance.
 Their battery performance is better.
-However, the Skullcandy have a more neutral sound profile.
+However, the Skullcandy have a more balanced sound profile.

 TOZO T6 Truly Wireless